-Five Ways is a general introduction on safety and health for youth.
-It is intended to be used along with the occupation-specific Fact Sheets.
+It provides a general introduction on safety and health for youth.
 Because its underlying theme is young workers' rights, it is important to have the content and language reviewed for cultural appropriateness.
-Those who are distributing this booklet should consider:
+Those who are distributing this kit should consider: